nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![EditPersonActivityDiagram](images/EditPersonActivityDiagram_DOB.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** Only the
 activities related to date of birth field are considered and shown in this activity diagram.
-All fields are considered optional in edit person command, therefore, it is not compulsory that a date of birth field must be provided.
+The edit person command only requires at least one of the optional fields to be given, all of the fields are optional, therefore, it is not compulsory that a date of birth field must be provided.
 </div>

 <div markdown="span" class="alert alert-info">:information_source: **Note:**Parser exceptions are thrown and caught if
-the date of birth is not of valid format; Invalid person exception is thrown if the person to edit doesn't exist in the contact list.
+the date of birth is not of valid format; Invalid person exception is thrown if the person to edit doesn't exist in the addressbook.
 Error message is displayed on the GUI subsequently.
 </div>

 ### \[Proposed\] Undo/redo feature